8 October 2024

 Stay connected

 It is easy to tuck yourself away from others when you’re feeling unwell.
-It is even easier now that COVID-19 has meant we have been unable to physically see each other for long durations.
 As social animals, we need the energy of others to ground us, help regulate our emotions, reduce anxiety and depression, increase our self-esteem and empathy for others plus improve our immune system.

-During this unusual time, attempt to put opportunities to maintain a healthy connection with your dance community and other friends/family in place.
-Phone calling, video calling and safely seeing each other on a consistent level are excellent and healthy ways to stay connected.
+Attempt to put opportunities to maintain a healthy connection with your dance community and other friends/family in place.

 Remember that connection is integral to your health!